natcap/invest.users-guide/source/ndr.rst

 * **[workspace]** folder:

-	* **watershed_results_ndr_[Suffix].shp**: This is a shapefile which aggregates the nutrient model results per watershed, with "x" being n for nitrogen, and p for phosphorus.
+	* **watershed_results_ndr_[Suffix].shp**: Shapefile which aggregates the nutrient model results per watershed, with "x" in the field names below being n for nitrogen, and p for phosphorus.
 The .dbf table contains the following information for each watershed:

 		* *x_load_tot*: Total nutrient loads (sources) in the watershed, i.e. the sum of the nutrient contribution from all LULC without filtering by the landscape. [units kg/year]
 		* *x_exp_tot*: Total nutrient export from the watershed.[units kg/year] (Eq.
 13)